Croatia–Spain relations

 Croatia–Spain relations are the bilateral relations between Croatia and Spain.
 Diplomatic relations between the two countries were established on March 9, 1992 following Croatia's independence from SFR Yugoslavia.
 The two nations enjoy largely positive relations.
 Both countries are full members of the European Union and NATO.

 Spain gave full support to Croatia's applications for membership in the European Union (EU) and North Atlantic Treaty Organization (NATO).

 History

+Habsburg period

 Croatia–Spain relations date far back into history, at least as early as the 16th century.
 During 1516-18 Uskok War, Spanish Empire officially sided with the Kingdom of Croatia against Venice and Ottoman Empire.
+In January 1539, King Ferdinand deployed the army of 3000-4000 Spanish mercenaries to Croatia-Slavonia to man the fortifications in Hundred Years' Croatian–Ottoman War.
+In the aftermath of 1593 Battle of SIsak, Spanish king Philip II of Spain, named Croatian ban Thomas Erdődy - who commanded Croatian army in the battle - a knight of Order of San Salvador and sent him golden pearled chain with coat of arms of the Order of San Salvador.

 During the Spanish Civil War

 Many Croats participated in Spanish Civil War, mostly on the side of Republicans, including Josip Broz Tito who later become president of Socialist Federal Republic of Yugoslavia.
 The Croatian public was very sensitive about the Spanish Civil War which was well covered in the Croatian media and political arena.
 Youth members of the Party of Rights sent a telegram of support to Francisco Franco, a Nationalist, while League of Communists of Yugoslavia began to send volunteers to help Republicans.
 Party or Catholic media, such as Hrvatska straža (right wing) or Proleter (left wing), were bringing information in accordance with their ideology.
 While Hrvatska straža was writing daily about the persecution of religion and crimes committed by Republicans and was calling for "a joint fight against the red danger and ghosts of atheism", Proleter was writing about crimes committed by Nationalists and was calling for "an international fight against the scourge of fascism" and was denouncing the church as co-responsible for crimes.
 The left wing press was constantly emphasizing the importance of fighting for the national rights of Catalans, Basques and others, comparing it with bad status of Croats in the Kingdom of Yugoslavia, while the right wing (Ustaše) press, while fighting against Serbian unitarianism within the Kingdom of Yugoslavia, hadn't paid much attention to aspirations of Catalans and Basques in Spain.
 The Catholic Church was constantly emphasizing the anti-religious and anti-clerical character of Republicans, depicting Franco as protector of the faith, Church, and the Christian tradition.